They took the GRE online test & scored 320+. Here are their experiences.

-In light of recent health concerns, ETS is allowing students to take the GRE online test from home instead of the test centers.
-Since then, thousands of students have appeared for the GRE at Home.
-This blog covers everything you need to know about their experience.
+Since COVID-19 struck, ETS has been allowing students to take the GRE from home instead of the test centers.
+Since then, thousands of students have appeared for the exam.
+If you also want to take the GRE online test from home, read this blog to get a detailed experience of the test.

 Who is eligible for the at-home GRE?